 I vividly remember my first visit to Banff.
-The mountains amazed me and their silent beauty awed me beyond anything I have ever imagined.
-It was when we got to Lake Louise and I stood there, looking out at the frozen lake under a thick blanket of snow, that I felt truly at peace.
-I am definitely not an outdoorsy kind of girl.
+The mountains amazed me, and their silent beauty awed me beyond anything I had ever imagined.
+It was when we got to Lake Louise, and I stood there, looking out at the frozen lake under a thick blanket of snow, that I felt truly at peace.
+I am not an outdoorsy kind of girl.
 Sure, I love the beauty of nature, but I prefer my outdoors to be on patios.
-However, when we got to Banff, there was a part of me that felt surprisingly comfortable among the mountains.
+However, when we got to Banff, a part of me felt surprisingly comfortable among the mountains.
 Imagine that!

-Banff National Park
+Visiting Banff National Park

 Banff Upper Hot Springs

 When not frozen and covered in ice, Lake Louise is equally stunning.
 The water is clear, still and almost hypnotizing.
-The edges are rocky but the lake is smooth and deep.
-Despite its beauty, the water is cold no matter how pretty it looks.
+The edges are rocky, but the lake is smooth and deep.
+Despite its beauty, the water is cold, no matter how pretty it looks.

 Bucket list alert